From: Office of the Vice President for Administration

 There may be times when the university initially decides to open based on the information available, but deteriorating weather conditions result in a decision for a delayed opening or for an all day closing.
 Employees, students, and visitors should continue to check the communications channels listed above for any changes.

-For early closings, University Relations will also notify deans, directors, and department heads by email.
+For early closings, University Relations will notify the university community by VT Alerts.
 Once notified by University Relations, we ask that you follow your departmental or unit communication plan to ensure that each of your areas has received the information about the closing and they are taking steps to ensure that employees and students have been notified, including those who may be working or studying in labs, classrooms, or other areas of your buildings.

 Off-campus offices, including the graduate centers, extension offices, and research stations, may operate on different closing schedules.
 Directors of off-campus facilities will use local media to communicate closing decisions to their employees and the public according to their emergency communications plans.